-Hello and welcome to our February newsletter!
+Hello and welcome to our April newsletter!

 We have no membership fees and no long-term commitments – just good food, good company and networking.
 We hope you can join us!

 Our next Worthing lunch will take place on 13th June at Liming Mexican Grill & Bar sponsored by Bennett Griffin.
 The venues will be rotated for the remaining lunches this year – further details will follow in the next few newsletters.